Knowing how to write a good property description is vital if you want to attract buyers, fast.

 This handsome Victorian house is situated in a prime position for any cricket or football fan – the top floor enjoys a balcony over looking Trent Bridge cricket ground.
 The house has had an extensive total refurbishment with a total re-wire, all sash windows reconditioned and in working order, under-floor heating on all four floors and custom wifi/cinema installation.
 No expense has been spared – every room has been transformed.

 Do you see the difference?
-The way the property is described is very emotive, it stresses the benefits of owning the property and describes it in such a way a picture of it is already forming in your head.
+The way the property is described is very emotive, it stresses the benefits of owning the property and describes it in such a way that a picture of it is already forming in your head.

 This is a big problem.
 After all, why should an expensive house be sold differently to a cheaper property?

-Sure, it’s still not perfect and it is easier to write like this for a luxurious, unusual property than for an everyday house.
+Sure, it’s still not perfect, and it is easier to write like this for a luxurious, unusual property than for an everyday house.

 Yet, there are no rules to say you cannot write like this for any type of property.